vihangkamble/cleanDataProject/CODEBOOK.md

 2: Activity: 6 Activities were undertaken, activity names explain those.

-3: Measurements: Following variables are mapped to the original variables
+3: Measurements: All the measurements are the mean values across various tests.
+Original variables are mapped to new variables for readability purpose.
+Following variables are mapped to the original variables.

 Variable name in Tidy set		Variable name in original Data